skmorgane/biodiversity-course/schedule.md

             11. Which model do you think applies to your system?
 Why? (yes I will go around the room on this one.
 Be able to name a relevant model and explain why it applies (in 1-2 sentences).
 If you do not think a metacommunity framework applies, say that and why.
 I'd recommend writing your sentence before class so you aren't caught off guard.
 If I was Stephen Hubbell here's what I would write: I study a tropical tree community that I think fits into the neutral model.
 I think this because we have dispersal, though its limited, and niche differences between species seem small (or non-existent) and its hard to see how those small differences create stable coexistence.

 * October 18: Regional Assembly - Environmental Heterogeneity & Productivity
-    * Discussion: Local-Regional Diversity Relationships
+    * Discussion:
          * Readings:
     * Class Activity: Group Projects

 * October 20: Class Field Trip - Seminar by Julia Baum (Marine Biodiversity - Functional Groups and Size distributions)

 * October 25:
-    * Discussion: Voting in progress on topics
+    * Discussion: Local-Regional Diversity Relationships
          * Readings:
     * Class Activity: Group Projects